My child tried out last year, does he/she have to try out again this year?

 What is a pool player?

 They are players from current regular season teams.
 This pool is comprised of players willing to participate in extra games during the regular season when teams within their respective division face a shortage of rostered players for an upcoming game.
 This player is not allowed to pitch.
-For minor b and a divisions, this pool player cannot play more than 1 game a day.
+For Minor B and Minor A divisions, this pool player cannot play more than 1 game a day.
 For Majors, a pool player can play up to 2 games a day.

 What division will my child play in?
 Are there any specific requirements about each division?